A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Memory Operation Mechanism

 In a multi-agent system, memory operation mechanisms describe how several agents build and reuse memory together during collaboration: each agent can keep its own private memory, and they can also share experience through a shared workspace.
 As in single-agent systems, this mechanism still includes basic operations such as indexing, retrieval, updating, compression, summarization, forgetting, and pruning.
+It may additionally support the aggregation and distillation of experiences contributed by multiple agents into shared knowledge and skill repositories, allowing useful strategies discovered by one agent to benefit other agents or future collaborations.
 Beyond these basic operations, what matters more in multi-agent settings is cross-agent read and write rules: in each task, the system needs to choose suitable memory for agents with different roles.
+Such rules determine not only which memories each agent can access, but also how role-specific experience, specialized skills, and execution feedback are transferred across agents.
 In addition, the system often needs extra operations to remove redundancy, resolve conflicts, and keep the memory consistent.
+These operations must account for the provenance, reliability, and compatibility of memories generated by heterogeneous agents, especially when their observations or learned strategies conflict.
+Through selective sharing, validation, consolidation, and revision, multi-agent memory can support collective self-evolution while preserving specialized capabilities and coherent long-horizon collaboration.